JensenNick/huawei_solar_pees/README.md

 Please note that the *"Huawei Solar PEES package"* is not an integration, it is a set of custom sensors I share.
 Please also note the number of custom sensors provided.

-> :exclamation: **It is good practise always to create a full backup before you start** :exclamation:
+> :exclamation: **It is good practise always to create a full backup before you start.
+Remember to download and store the backup file outside of Home Assistant** :exclamation:

 ## 2. Flow and Definitions